shakna-israel/docbuilder/docs/docbuilder.md

 ```
             print("Attempting to open " + fileToWrite + " file to append...")
 ```
+Open the file in append file.

 ```
         outFile = open(fileToWrite, "a")
 ```
+Append the line we're given inside a code block, with a newline before and after.

 ```
         outFile.write("\n```\n" + stringLine + "\n```\n")